bigfix/developer.bigfix.com/site/reference/types/task-registration-info.md

 # type: task registration info

-The &lt;task registration info&lt; objects provide the administrative information used to describe a scheduled task.
+The &lt;task registration info&gt; objects provide the administrative information used to describe a scheduled task.
 This information includes details such as a description, the name of the author, the date the task was registered, and the security descriptor.

 # author of &lt;task registration info&gt; : string